 Rich Rollason joined Florida Community Loan Fund in March 2009.
-As the Development Officer he expands relationships with financial institutions, foundations and religious organizations, evaluating opportunities to reach mutual community development goals in Florida.
-Mr. Rollason is responsible for assisting the CEO in securing capital required to ensure the success of FCLF’s Community Development and Florida Preservation Fund programs, including meeting with representatives of banks and foundations, writing grant applications and requests, and participating in outreach workshops.
+As the Development Officer he expands relationships with financial institutions, foundations, and religious organizations, evaluating opportunities to reach mutual community development goals in Florida.
+Mr. Rollason is responsible for assisting the CEO in securing the capital required to ensure the success of FCLF’s Community Development and Florida Preservation Fund programs, including meeting with representatives of banks and foundations, writing grant applications and requests, and participating in outreach workshops.

-After more than 15 years of sales and management experience in manufacturing, Rollason transitioned into nonprofit management serving as director of operations of a sizeable church, providing strategic planning and overseeing the capital campaign for funding the successful completion of an $8.5 million dollar education building.
+After more than 15 years of sales and management experience in manufacturing, Rollason transitioned into nonprofit management serving as director of operations of a sizeable church, providing strategic planning, and overseeing the capital campaign for funding the successful completion of an $8.5 million dollar education building.
 A native Floridian, Rollason remains active in the community, volunteering on various service projects and coaching youth sports.
 Rollason is a graduate of Valdosta State University.

 Daniel Williams is the founder and Director of Business Development for Legacy Consulting Solutions, a small business Brand Development Agency